 As a culture, we tend to promote the production of inflammatory prostaglandins (most commonly by overeating omega-6 fats) while at the same time taking things like anti-inflammatory drugs to inhibit the formation of the anti-inflammatory prostaglandins.
 Stopping the use of these drugs will be the first step to allowing the body to heal as it was created to do.
 The body is one smart machine.
 We need to do their best to give our body what it needs so it can do what it was made to do – heal itself.

-Next week, I’m going to share with you some natural remedies (besides balancing your omega-3s, 6s, and saturated fats as I mentioned above) for reducing inflammation and letting your body heal — the way it was created to do!
+In this post, I share with you some natural remedies (besides balancing your omega-3s, 6s, and saturated fats as I mentioned above) for reducing inflammation and letting your body heal — the way it was created to do!

-In the meantime, tell me — do you take anti-inflammatory drugs on a regular basis?
+Sell me — do you take anti-inflammatory drugs on a regular basis?
 Will you be willing to give them up?
 Tell me in the comments below!